 Working with allied groups, we are supporting four statewide campaigns:

-• Fast-tracking 100% clean energy in CA with the California Clean Energy Act (SB 100)
+• 100% clean energy in CA, asking the Assembly to pass the California Clean Energy Act (SB 100)

 • Reducing the influence of the oil & gas lobby with Oil Money Out, People Power In